-Under Section 262 of the Delaware General Corporation Law (the "DGCL"), a holder of Class A Common Stock, Class B Common Stock or H&S Inc. Common Stock may dissent from the Merger and obtain payment for the fair value of his or her shares.
-In order to dissent, (i) the dissenting stockholder must deliver to HSI or H&S Inc., as the case may be, prior to February 26, 1999, written notice of his or her intent to demand payment for his or her shares if the Merger is effected and (ii) the dissenting stockholder must not consent to the Merger.
+Under Section 262 of the Delaware General Corporation Law (the "DGCL"), holders of Class A Common Stock, Class B Common Stock and H&S Inc. Common Stock may dissent from the Merger and obtain payment for the fair value of his or her shares.
+In order to dissent, (i) the dissenting stockholder must deliver to HSI or H&S Inc., as the case may be, prior to \\\\\, written notice of his or her intent to demand payment for his or her shares if the Merger is effected and (ii) the dissenting stockholder must not consent to the Merger.
 See "Rights of Dissenting Stockholders."